lmapii/practical-zephyr/04_practice/readme.md

 Since the `pinctrl-<x>` properties are predefined by Zephyr, the format of the above snippet looks very familiar: The `pinctrl-names` only contains the operational mode `"default"` - it thus seems like the `"sleep"` mode is not supported (yet) by the STM32 drivers.
 Therefore, only `pinctrl-0` is provided, which now contains _two_ references instead of one.

-Aside from the fact that we're using **two** _phandles_, the node names already indicate that this is a node based approach with fixed pin multiplexing.
+Aside from the fact that we're using **two** _phandles_, the node names already indicate that this is a node-based approach with fixed pin multiplexing.
 This is especially clear when comparing the node names to the _alternate function mapping_ table in the datasheet:

 - Pin _PA2_ has the alternative function `AF1=USART2_TX`, matching `usart2_tx_pa2`
 - Pin _PA3_ has the alternative function `AF1=USART2_RX`, matching `usart2_rx_pa3`